 Instant Pot may be the most popular, but you can find similar options from companies like Cuisinart, Breville, and more.

-No matter which multicooker you choose, the upsides are totally worth it.
+No matter which multicooker you choose, the upsides are worth it.

-It won’t just free up counter space or give you another reason to replace your old Crock-Pot — it can help you reach your health and weight loss goals.
+A multicooker won’t just free up counter space or give you another reason to replace your old Crock-Pot — it can help you reach your health and weight loss goals.

 Makes Cooking and Cleanup Easier

-Most Instant Pots come standard with one-touch presets to cook your food right even if you’re a beginner in the kitchen.
-Just choose an automated setting and let the Instant Pot do all the heavy lifting.
+Most Instant Pots come standard with one-touch presets to cook your food correctly, even if you’re a beginner.
+Choose an automated setting and let the Instant Pot do all the heavy lifting.

 Helps You Save Money

-Plus, running a small appliance like an Instant Pot instead of the oven may lower your energy bill.
+Plus, running a small appliance like an Instant Pot instead of a conventional oven may lower your energy bill.
 It may also keep your home cooler.